-I asked fellow travel writers to share the places in the U.S. that they recommend visiting this winter, and they have some fantastic ideas!
+I asked fellow travel writers to share the best places in the U.S. for winter vacation rentals, and they have some fantastic ideas!

 For each location, I’ve highlighted several winter rentals to get you started in your search for a vacation home that suits your needs.
 Many of these rentals offer discounts for weekly or monthly stays, so make sure you input your dates for accurate pricing!

 If you’re not experienced at searching for vacation rentals, read this checklist before you start.
 It’s the list we’ve used to find dozens of great rentals all over the world, and we’ve had nothing but positive experiences.

 Contents (click to expand)

 Jekyll Island is part of Georgia’s Golden Isles on the southeastern coast of the state.
 Although inhabited by early Native Americans and settlers in the 1700’s, it was popularly established as an exclusive club used as a winter sanctuary for well-known wealthy families of the 1800’s, such as Rockefeller, Morgan, Vanderbilt, and Pulitzer.

 Today the island remains a slice of paradise in the winter, with only 5 days of rain on average and daily high temperatures in the 60’s, with lows in the high 40’s.